22 matches with black folk don't.

 Skiing, snowboarding, snowshoeing … do black people do any of these things?
 Well sometimes.

 There is still a stigma around therapy period but how do black folk fare?

 There are entire blogs about how badly black folk tip.
 But is that a dated idea or is that true today?

-For a while we here in the NBPC labs of Black-ness have been mixing and matching various new media concoctions to engage the masses on issues that range from Black masculinity, to a big hurricane mess named Katrina, and recently we sent some talented filmmakers to Haiti to capture the voices of real Haitians...
+For a while we here in the NBPC labs of Black-ness have been mixing and matching various new media concoctions to engage the masses on issues that range from Black masculinity, to a big hurricane mess named Katrina, and recently we sent some talented filmmakers to Haiti to capture the...
 (Read more)

 A couple of weeks ago I had the revelation that Black people don’t do satire.
 I kind of instinctively knew this for whenever I’ve either read an article or watched a Black web series even remotely satirical, there would be at least one overly serious comment from a Black person...
 (Read more)